irolup/Driewer/README.md

 Inspiration
 -------------

-Nous nous sommes inspirés des shaders provenant des dépôts git suivants :
+We were inspired by shaders from the following Git repositories:

-* ShadersLibrary de leozimmerman
+* ShadersLibrary by leozimmerman
-* ofxRayTracer de edap
+* ofxRayTracer by edap
-* ofxShadersFX de Scylardor
+* ofxShadersFX by Scylardor

 Screenshots
 ------------